 The anti-doping rules of British Water Ski & Wakeboard are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
 Such rules shall take effect and be construed as rules of British Water Ski & Wakeboard.

 British Water Ski and Wakeboard has in place a set of anti-doping rules that all athletes, coaches and athlete support personnel must abide by.
-The anti-doping rules for British Water Ski and Wakeboard are consistent with the World Anti-Doping Code (2015 Code), which governs anti-doping internationally.
-You can find the UK Anti-Doping rules here.
+The anti-doping rules for British Water Ski and Wakeboard are based on the World Anti-Doping Code, which governs anti-doping internationally.

 If you are a member of British Water Ski and Wakeboard then the anti-doping rules apply to you, regardless of what level you participate at.